 Chiropractic can get a woman’s body back in line, no matter the cause.
 And remember, there is a direct correlation between the pain you feel and the stress you’re under.
-If you’re under a lot of stress, you may feel all kinds of pain and discomfort.
+You may feel pain and discomfort if you’re under a lot of stress.
 And if you’re stressed, more often than not, your mental health may suffer too.
 Chiropractic care can help relieve the side effects of stress – especially if you tend to carry that stress in your neck or back.

 Let Zock Family Chiropractic Help You!

 Chiropractic care is focused on allowing our spine and nerves to work optimally.
 This results in not only allowing our organs to function but for them to function to their best ability.
-Dr. Zock would love to discuss your concerns in regard to resetting your health.
-Her vast knowledge of natural supplementation and body processes make her a great guide in helping you make the best choices for your body.
+Dr. Zock and Dr. Katie would love to discuss your concerns about resetting your health.
+Their vast knowledge of natural supplementation and body processes makes them an excellent guide in helping you make the best choices for your body.
 Make an appointment in Cranberry today to schedule an introductory chiropractic treatment session.
-We can discuss your pains and needs as part of my initial chiropractic workup for you as a new patient to our practice!
+We can discuss your pains and needs as part of the initial chiropractic workup for you as a new patient in our practice!